 Writing and Community Outreach fulfills a CLAS Core requirement in Diversity & Inclusion, an elective for the Certificate in Writing, and the Certificate in Nonprofit Management.
 It may also count towards the Experiential Learning hours requirement for University Honors.

-Writers in the Community (WRIT 3101), 1 s.h.: Writers in the Community offers students a six-week enhanced immersion into the Iowa Youth Writing Project volunteer experience.
-In this one-credit course, students work in small groups to prepare and teach five 60-minute creative writing lessons for afterschool students at Mark Twain Elementary.
+WRIT:2101 - Writers in the Community: (1 s.h.)
+Writers in the Community offers students a six-week enhanced immersion into the Iowa Youth Writing Project volunteer experience.
+In this one-credit course, students work in small groups to prepare and teach five 60-minute creative writing lessons for after-school students at a local elementary school, junior high, or high school.
 Class time is spent composing lesson plans, reflecting on each week’s teaching experience, practicing pedagogical techniques by running scenarios, and discussing pertinent essays about literacy, nonprofit work, and education.
-Enrollment is encouraged for those interested in education, creative writing, volunteerism, non-profit work, or community engagement.
+Enrollment is encouraged for those interested in education, creative writing, volunteerism, nonprofit work, or community engagement.